FedEx driver closing a semi struck trailer door on a business dock

 FedEx Freight truck driving on a road

-How to determine freight class
+How to determine LTL freight class

-Freight class is calculated according to your commodity's transportation characteristics, including:
+LTL freight class is calculated according to your commodity's transportation characteristics, including:

 number 1 icon